hamlesh/GraphMailbox/README.md

 The output will look something like - http://hamlesh.com/graphbox

-GraphMailbox is something that I�ve hacked together, I just needed a simple way to get some metrics from my primary inbox.
+GraphMailbox is something that I've hacked together, I just needed a simple way to get some metrics from my primary inbox.
 I tend to use my inbox as a "things to-do/look at" list.
 Always chasing inbox zero, the on-going graphing is just a way for me track my